Taylor-Liu/taylor-liu.github.io/_posts/2019-06-06-parallelism-rl.md

 	- Batch Size
 	- Update Rule

-### 4. Doing More with More- Recent Achievements in Large-Scale Deep Reinforcement Learning
+### 4. Doing More with More: Recent Achievements in Large-Scale Deep Reinforcement Learning

 - From: GTC2019 - UC Berkeley
 - Adam Stooke, Pieter Abbeel